keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

-you can either increment the version number of the application (which causes all workloads to be rerun and produce observability data) or you can increment the version number of a single workload, (which causes just that workload to be rerun and produce data).
+you can either increment the version number of the application (which causes all workloads to be rerun and produce observability data) or you can increment the version number of a single workload, (which causes just that workload to be rerun and produce observability data).

 The videos that go with this exercise show how the DORA, OpenTelemetry, and Keptn metrics information appears on a Grafana dashboard with [Jaeger](https://grafana.com/docs/grafana-cloud/data-configuration/metrics/prometheus-config-examples/the-jaeger-authors-jaeger/).

-If you also have Jaeger extension for Grafana installed on your cluster, you can view full end-to-end trace for everything that happens in your deployment.
+If you also have the Jaeger extension for Grafana installed on your cluster, you can view the full end-to-end trace for everything that happens in your deployment.
 For more information, see
 [Monitoring Jaeger](https://www.jaegertracing.io/docs/1.45/monitoring/).